RCoby/deep-learning-challenge/README.md

 >
 >   - Hidden layers
 >
->         Increase model layers to increase the number of calculations (made by nodes) to pass on to the next layer
+>         Add hidden layers to increase the number of calculations (made by nodes) to pass on to the next layer
->         Alternate activation function 'ReLu' for hidden layers to minimise vanishing gradient
+>         Appy diferent activation functions to hidden layers to identify direrent relationships in the data
 >         Added hidden layers 3 and 4 & adjusted nodes:
 >          -     1st: nodes = 100 / activation = tanh
 >          -     2nd: nodes = 80 / activation = tanh